fujii/fujii.github.io/_posts/2016-09-06-emacs-redisplay-issue-on-vmware.md

 ## Issue

-Emacs redraws sometimes partially when scrolling.
+Emacs redraws sometimes partially while scrolling in X.org on VMWare or VirtualBox.
 I tested only on Windows host OS.

 Following error messages are output in `/var/log/Xorg.0.log` when this problem occurs.